 Combining writing with another great passion – genealogy – where I’d already revealed some amazing stories in my family’s social history, allowed me to tell their tales through articles in various publications, locally, nationally and internationally.

-My first book, Victorian Policing was published by Pen & Sword on 15 November 2017 – and you can read some of the reviews here.
-My second book, Struggle and Suffrage in Wakefield was published in April 2019, and I have a contract for a third book (watch this space!).
+My first book, Victorian Policing w as published by Pen & Sword on 15 November 2017 – and you can read some of the reviews here .
+My second book, Struggle and Suffrage in Wakefield was published in April 2019, and I am currently researching and writing my third book (watch this space!).

 Of course, as most writers are aware, becoming a published author is rarely the road to untold wealth, so I combined my passion for the written word and my eye for detail, underwent training and bravely launched myself as a freelance copyeditor, proofreader and copywriter.
 And the rest, as they say, is history!